-He and his wife were world travelers, seeing over 30 countries, he also enjoyed researching his 'genealogy' back to Italy.
-He also enjoyed playing Trivia and being the smartest person in the room.
+He and his wife were world travelers, seeing over 30 countries, he also enjoyed researching his 'gene-

 A Special 'Thank You' to DKH Hospice care givers; Stacy, Kelly, Joanne, Lynn, Lois and Renee.
 Your care and compassion meant the world to us.